-View an interview of Dr. Mosher: mindfreedom.org/mosher-interview soterianetwork.org.uk
+View an interview of Dr. Mosher: mindfreedom.org/mosher-interview

 The Soteria Model was not widely adopted in the US due to the domination of the medical model.
 Nevertheless, a resurgence of interest has caused states in the US and other countries to replicate the Soteria Model.